About the Department

 The major responsibility of the department is the provision of patient care in the University of Alabama Hospital Emergency Department including all instructional and quality assurance activities.
 Although the faculty members at the Children’s Hospital are not members of the Department of Emergency Medicine, the department provides instructional support activities with joint educational conferences and enjoys an excellent relationship with the faculty in the Division of Pediatric Emergency Medicine.

 The major clinical facility within the Medical Center is UAB Hospital, consisting of over 1,100 beds in multiple separate structures.
+In 2015, UAB Hospital was ranked the nation's third-largest public hospital.
 The North Pavilion, opened in 2004, houses the University Emergency Department as well as a number of inpatient medical, surgical, and critical care beds and operating suites.

 The Department of Emergency Medicine is composed of board-certified emergency physicians dedicated to the provision of patient care in the Emergency Department including all instructional, educational, and quality-assurance activities.
 Longevity among the faculty is excellent, with many of them working at UAB for more than 10 years.